-This contribution for the Planning Document (PD) was developed by Bell Canada based on the IPD and in accordance with the CRTC-approved Canadian NPA Relief Planning Guidelines (the Guideline) dated 20 November 2014.
+This Planning Document was developed by the RPC based on the IPD and in accordance with the CRTC-approved Canadian NPA Relief Planning Guideline (the Guideline) dated 20 November 2014.
 Various options for providing NPA relief in the NPA 506 geographic area are identified in this PD.